skojaku/qstest/README.txt

   requirements.txt - Script for pip (a package manager for Python)

-  test.py - Test code for pip
+  test.py - Test code for Travis CI

+  .gitignore - Configuration file for GitHub

+  .travis.yml - Configuration file for Travis CI

   qstest/ - Python codes of the (q, s)-test: